-About the Bacterial Quantification by Culture: Count bacteria with serial dilution Virtual Lab Simulation
+Bacterial Quantification by Culture Virtual Lab

 Did you know that it’s possible to count bacteria with your naked eye?
 In this simulation, you will learn how to quantify bacteria using the process of serial dilution.